LucasDelfino92/morrowindsharp/mw#.md

 - Disable **Show Potion Tooltips**.
 - Disable **Show Scroll Tooltips**.

-> This disables the key tooltips which can be spoilery, as well as potion and scroll tooltips that may be rendered incorrect from the use of mods such as BTB's Game Improvements.
+> This disables the key tooltips which can be spoilery, as well as potion and scroll tooltips that may be rendered incorrect from the use of mods such as **BTB's Game Improvements**.

 ### UI Expansion